-English Learners: ELL strategist will monitor ELL students and provide ongoing training and support to meet the needs of students.
+English Learners: The ELL strategist will monitor ELL students and provide ongoing training and support to meet their needs.

-Foster/Homeless: School's social emotional support team that include the school based counselor, social worker and Community in Schools Liaison will continue to monitor and support students on each case load.
+Foster/Homeless: The school's social-emotional support team, which includes the school-based counselor, social worker, and Community in Schools Liaison, will continue to monitor and support students on each caseload.

-Free and Reduced Lunch: School's social emotional support team that include the school based counselor, social worker and Community in Schools Liaison will continue to monitor and support students on each case load.
+Free and Reduced Lunch: The school's social-emotional support team, which includes the school-based counselor, social worker, and Community in Schools Liaison, will continue to monitor and support students on each caseload.

-Migrant: School's social emotional support team that include the school based counselor, social worker and Community in Schools Liaison will continue to monitor and support students on each case load.
+Migrant: The school's social-emotional support team, which includes the school-based counselor, social worker, and Community in Schools Liaison, will continue to monitor and support students on each caseload.

-Racial/Ethnic Minorities: ELL strategist will monitor ELL students and provide ongoing training and support to meet the needs of students.
+Racial/Ethnic Minorities: The ELL strategist will monitor ELL students and provide ongoing training and support to meet their needs.

-Students with IEPs: Special Education team, specifically the school based SEIF will continue to monitor and ensure appropriate measures and instruction is in place to meet the needs of the students.
+Students with IEPs: The Special Education team, specifically the school-based SEIF, will continue to monitor and ensure appropriate measures and instruction are in place to meet the students' needs.

-Inquiry Area 2 - Adult Learning Culture Part A
+Inquiry Area 2 - Adult Learning CulturePart A

-Adult Learning Culture Instructional Practice Instructional Leadership Systems and Structures that Support Continuous Improvement PLC documents, teacher feedback, and participation in meetings.
-District-Wide Survey/ School Based Surveys Observation of collaborative structures Data Reviewed Areas of Strength: Common planning time has been established and adhered to by all grade levels.
-Areas for Growth: Better understanding of how to scaffold Tier I instruction, how to differentiate instruction to include how and when to utilize small groups, one on one instruction, and how to spiral instruction.
-Problem Statement Teachers are at a variety of levels of trust and competence and willingness to collaborate in PLC meetings.
+Adult Learning Culture Instructional Practice Instructional Leadership Systems and Structures that Support Continuous Improvement Data PLC documents, teacher feedback, and participation in meetings.
+District-Wide Survey/School-Based Surveys Observation of collaborative structures Reviewed Areas of Strength: All grade levels have e stablished and adhered to common plannin g time.

+Areas for Growth: Better understanding of how to scaffold Tier I instruction, how to differentiate instruction to include how and when to utilize small groups, one-on-one instruction, and how to spiral instruction.
+Problem Statement Teachers are at a variety of levels of trust, competence, and willingness to collaborate in PLC meetings.
 Critical Root Causes Lack of collegial familiarity, lack of established norms for collaborative meetings, lack of time, lack of meaningful structure to make collaboration meaningful, and grade levels not accountable to the data.